Xanthoma

 • Xanthomas are small lumps under the surface of the skin containing fat (lipid, cholesterol).

-• They vary in size, shape and thickness and can appear anywhere, but the most common areas are upper eyelids and tendons, and over joints like elbows and knees.
+• Xanthomas vary in size, shape and thickness and can appear anywhere, most commonly on upper eyelids and tendons, and over joints such as your elbows and knees.

-• Xanthelasma palpebrum is the most common type where soft, white/yellow, flat papules or plaques are found on the upper or lower eyelid (see image below).
+• Xanthelasma is the most common type where soft, white/yellow, flat papules (solid bumps) or plaques (thick patches of skin) are found on the upper or lower eyelid (see the image below).

-• Eruptive xanthomas are crops of small (2–5 mm), red-yellow lumps over the buttocks, elbows, knees and shoulders.
-They may spread like a rash and can spread further to involve your limbs or mouth.
-They can be a sign of very high blood lipids and other underlying illness.
-They may go away on their own, or after treatment for the underlying cause, over a few weeks (see image below).
+• Eruptive xanthomas are crops of small (2 to 5 mm), red-yellow papules over your buttocks, elbows, knees and shoulders.
+The number of xanthomas may increase and spread to involve your limbs or mouth.
+They can be a sign of very high blood triglycerides (a type of blood fat) caused by uncontrolled diabetes.
+They may go away on their own, or after treatment over a few weeks (see the image below).

-• Tendinous xanthomas develop in the skin over tendons and ligaments, eg, on the hands, Achilles tendon, elbows or feet.
-This is also associated with high blood cholesterol (hypercholesterolaemia and/or high LDL levels.)
+• Tendinous xanthomas are nodules (large bumps) in the skin over tendons and ligaments, such as on your knuckles, Achilles tendon, elbows or feet.
+This type is also associated with high blood cholesterol (hypercholesterolaemia or high LDL levels).

-• Tuberous xanthomas are firm, painless red to yellow coloured lumps that can grow very round and large.
-They appear over pressure areas, eg, the knees, elbows, heels and buttocks.
-They are often associated with high cholesterol levels.
+• Tuberous xanthomas are firm, painless red or yellow nodules that can grow very round and large.
+They appear over pressure areas such as your knees, elbows, heels and buttocks.
+They’re often associated with high cholesterol levels (type 3 hyperlipoproteinemia).

-• Diffuse plane xanthomatosis involves flat papules or patches occurring anywhere on the body.
-When they are found around the fingers and toes, this is commonly a sign of familial high blood cholesterol (when it is genetic or runs in the family).
+• Diffuse plane xanthomatosis involves flat patches or thicker plaques on your palms.
+Rarely, they can occur anywhere on the body.
+When they’re found around the fingers and toes it's usually a sign of familial high blood cholesterol (a genetic condition).

-If you think you may have a xanthoma appearing, show your doctor as it can be a pointer to other problems.
+If you think you may have a xanthoma, show your healthcare provider.
 You may need to have a blood test to check for cholesterol and lipid levels, metabolic disorders, liver function, thyroid problems and diabetes.

-You can just leave them alone, as the growths are painless and treatment is for visual or cosmetic benefit only.
+While it’s important to address the underlying conditions, xanthomas themselves aren’t dangerous.
+You can just leave them alone, as the growths are painless and treatment is only to make your skin look better.

-• Treating any underlying causes of high cholesterol and lipids in the blood, eg, with dietary changes and medications (if recommended).
+• Treating any underlying causes of high cholesterol and lipids, such as with dietary changes and medicines (if recommended).
 This can reduce their size and prevent new ones appearing.

 • Topical trichloroacetic acid.